Nightblade/pob-dict/README.md

   * the PoB source code / git repository -> `pob-dict.txt`.
 * If it's spelled *incorrectly* but you want to suppress the warning -> `ignore-dict.txt`.
 To reduce false negatives, please try to make this type of addition as specific as possible.

-Note:  Please do not add apostrophes / possessives (`'s`) to any words.
+Note:  Please do not add apostrophes / possessives (`'s`) to any words in any dictionary.

 ### Examples
 | Word            | Dictionary          | Reason